Increasing-Margin Adversarial (IMA) Training to Improve Adversarial Robustness of Neural Networks: Introduction

-The COVID-19 pandemic has caused the death of more than $1$ million people \cite{WHO2020Coronavirus}.
-A large-scale study in China shows that CT had higher sensitivity for the diagnosis of COVID-19 as compared with initial reverse-transcription polymerase chain reaction (RT-PCR) from swab samples \cite{ai2020correlation}.
+Deep neural networks (DNNs) have become the first choice for automated image analysis due to their superior performance.
+However, recent studies have shown that DNNs are very vulnerable to adversarial noises.
+Adversarial noises were first discovered by \cite{szegedy2014intriguing} and then explained by \cite{goodfellow2014explaining}.
+It is known that adversarial noises can significantly affect the robustness of DNNs for image-related applications \cite{akhtar2018threat, graese2016assessing, mirjalili2017soft, eykholt2018robust}.
+The COVID-19 pandemic has caused the death of millions of people \cite{WHO2020Coronavirus}.
+A large-scale study shows that CT had higher sensitivity for the diagnosis of COVID-19 as compared with initial reverse-transcription polymerase chain reaction (RT-PCR) from swab samples \cite{ai2020correlation}.
 As reviewed in \cite{shi2020review}, many DNN models for COVID-19 diagnosis from CT images have been developed and achieved very high classification accuracy.
-However, none of these studies \cite{shi2020review} considered DNN robustness against adversarial noises.
-We modified a Resnet-18 model \cite{he2016deep} and trained it on a public COVID-19 CT image dataset \cite{soares2020sars}, and then the model robustness is tested (details in section 3.4).
-Fig. \ref{fig1} shows a CT image (denoted by $x$) of a lung that was infected by COVID-19 and correctly classified as infected.
-After adding a small amount of noise $\delta$ to the image $x$, the noisy image $x+\delta$ is classified as uninfected.
-On the test set, although the model achieved $\ge 95\%$ accuracy on original clean images, its accuracy dropped to zero on small noise levels.
-This non-robust model clearly cannot be used in real clinical applications.
-Researchers have been working on DNN adversarial robustness from different aspects\cite{RuossBBV21, SarkarSB21,YangGWX21,BuiLZMVA021,FanL21,GokhaleAKTBY21,JiaCG21,0081LPZ21,LiangH21,NingTCH21,0001V021,wang2021enhancing, deng2021libre, rampini2021universal, wu2021adversarial, awasthi2021adversarial, cazenavette2021architectural, jia2021iou, chen2021class, wu2021improving, yu2021lafeat, elliott2021explaining, gong2021maxup,wang2021understanding}.

-There are mainly two categories of adversarial attacks: white-box attack\cite{goodfellow2014explaining, kurakin2016adversarial,carlini2017towards, madry2017towards} and black-box attack\cite{chen2017zoo,ilyas2018black}.
-Researchers have explored many ideas to improve robustness, but many of those have been shown to be ineffective \cite{uesato2018adversarial, tramer2020adaptive}.
-A general and effective strategy is adversarial training \cite{goodfellow2014explaining, madry2017towards, miyato2018virtual, ding2019mma, pmlr-v80-athalye18a,cheng2020cat,wang2019improving}, and the basic idea is to use adversarial attack algorithms to generate noisy samples and add those samples to the training set.
-Through adversarial training, a DNN model can learn from the noisy samples and become robust to noises.
-Vanilla adversarial training \cite{goodfellow2014explaining,kurakin2016adversarial} is straightforward but problematic.
-It wrongly assumes that the perturbation is a fixed constant for all training samples.
-However, every sample may have different intrinsic robustness\cite{cheng2020cat}.
-Generative adversarial training has been directly applied to improve robustness; however, it can only defend against black-box attack \cite{wang2019direct}.
+However, few of these studies \cite{shi2020review} considered DNN robustness against adversarial noises.
+Fig. \ref{fig1} shows that Resnet-18 model \cite{he2016deep} is very vulnerable to unperceivable adversarial noise, and this non-robust model cannot be trusted in clinical applications.